 Content Distribution Networks

-A third type of DDoS mitigation architecture is based upon leveraging a content distribution network (CDN) to diffuse large DDoS attacks.
+A third type of DDoS mitigation architecture for network security is based upon leveraging a content distribution network (CDN) to diffuse large DDoS attacks.
 When it comes to the DDoS mitigation capacity of a CDN however, again, the situation is blurry.

 Most CDNs have 10s, 100s, or 1000s of PoPs geographically distributed across the globe.
 Many simply count the net aggregate capacity across all of these PoPs and advertise that as the total attack mitigation capacity.
 This has two major flaws.
 It is quite likely that a real world DDoS attack is sourced from a limited number of geographical locations, in which case the capacity that really matters is the local CDN PoP capacity, not the global capacity at all the PoPs.